gvwilson/thirdbit/src/fiction/bear/index.md

 everyone knows the Gifted can't do magic, so how they thought a couple of raccoons were making that tornado dance their tune is a mystery to me."
-The trader bobbed his head.
+The skinny trader bobbed his head.
 "A complete mystery."

 The prince clapped Mope on his unbloodied shoulder.